Why the most boring midterm race in America matters big time

 Political observers say the area has also seen a flood of newcomers from blue states, which may make the race more competitive this year.
 Terry Kaufman, 61, said she and her husband, both "born and bred Democrats" who are voting for Coleman, arrived recently from California.

-Even in a potentially tough cycle for Republican, Holding was considered safe compared to two other GOP-held seats, the 9th and 13th Districts.
+Even in a potentially tough cycle for Republicans, Holding was considered safe compared to two other GOP-held seats, in the 9th and 13th districts.
 But Holding announced to his supporters in late August that he was losing in an internal poll.
-Coleman said her own polls showed a similar race and a public survey sponsored by Civitas, a conservative group based in the state, soon found Holding down by 1 as well.
-That prompted alarm bells from Republicans, who worried Holding hadn’t taken the race seriously enough.
+Coleman said her own polls showed a similar race, and a public survey sponsored by the Civitas Institute, a conservative group based in the state, soon found Holding down by 1, as well.
+That prompted alarm bells from Republicans, who worried that Holding hadn't taken the race seriously enough.

-"The old saying goes, you run two ways: Scared or unopposed," Donald Bryson, president of the Civitas Institute said.
-"Holding wasn't running scared and he wasn't running unopposed."
+"The old saying goes, you run two ways: scared or unopposed," Civitas President Donald Bryson said.
+"Holding wasn't running scared, and he wasn't running unopposed."

 Soon outside money was swooping in to fund attacks against both sides.

-The topics are similar to other races, which makes the district a good test of party messaging.
-Coleman and her allies are going after Holding for his votes to repeal Obamacare and weaken its protections for pre-existing conditions and for not holding town halls.
-Holding and his supporters have attacked Coleman for supporting "sanctuary cities," where local authorities have a policy of not cooperating with immigration authorities in some circumstances, and for voting to raise taxes in the state legislature.
+The topics are similar to those in other races, which makes the district a good test of party messaging.
+Coleman and her allies are going after Holding for his votes to repeal President Barack Obama's Affordable Care Act and weaken its protections for pre-existing conditions and for not holding town halls.
+Holding and his supporters have attacked Coleman for supporting "sanctuary cities," where local authorities have a policy of not cooperating with immigration authorities in some circumstances, and for voting to raise taxes in the state Legislature.

-Coleman told NBC News the immigration attacks were "fear-mongering," but they may have taken a toll.
-A new Civitas poll this week found Holding back up by nine despite trailing the previous month.
+Coleman told NBC News that the immigration attacks were "fear-mongering," but they may have taken a toll.
+A new Civitas poll last week found Holding back up by 9 points despite trailing the previous month.

 Both sides have made some nods to moderates.
 Holding said in the last debate that he disagreed with Trump's divisive rhetoric.